 In other markets, a small company in a specific industry can still benefit from large company recruiting efforts.
 But in the association space, do our large companies recruit?
 Does the American Society of Association Executives recruit for the industry?
-We (and by we, I mean I) brought up this very topic at the last ASAE leadership retreat.
+I brought up this very topic at the last ASAE leadership retreat.
 The group does recognize the need to increase the pool of available talent in the association space.
-While they are not ready to set up recruiting tables at nearby colleges, they did launch a standalone website Association Career HQ.
+While they are not ready to set up recruiting tables at nearby colleges, they did launch a standalone website, Association Career HQ.

 As we look toward the future of associations and our ability to grow not just in size, but in quality offerings, I simply ask these questions:

 - Does your association sell the real benefits of not just joining as a member, but also as an employee?
 Can your staff articulate your benefits in six words or less?

 - Does your association review your website and social media and compare them to successful corporate models?
 People often determine whether or not they want to work for a company based on what they gather from its online presence.

 - What is your association culture?
 Do you have a flexible work environment?
 Does management still perceive someone tethered to a desk as a hard worker versus simply an online shopper?
 Or do they judge based on the quality and timeliness of an employee’s work product?